AztecProtocol/aztec-packages/docs/docs/concepts/advanced/data_structures/trees.md

 ## Trees of historic trees' roots

-- `treeOfHistoricNoteHashTreeRoots`: for membership checks against historic roots of the `privateDataTree`
+- `treeOfHistoricNoteHashTreeRoots`: for membership checks against historic roots of the `noteHashTree`
 - `treeOfHistoricContractTreeRoots`: for membership checks against historic roots of the `contractTree`

 ## Trees of valid Kernel/Rollup circuit Verification Keys